Pond Eddy Bridge: The 2018 truss bridge

 PennDOT began the Route 1011-Pond Eddy Bridge Replacement Project.
 Route 1011 is the internal designation for Flagstone Road, one of the two side roads in Pennsylvania along with the bridge.
-The state has proposed a four-span bridge with three connecting bridge piers, with four side options: replacing the bridge upstream, buying out the 26 residences on the Pennsylvania side, rehabilitating the structure to handle weights of 16-18 tons or maintain the bridge in its current form.
-Depending on which project is chosen, the estimated start would be in 2013, when the structure reaches its 110th year in use.
-The entire project would cost $8.5–11 million.
-Opponents of demolishing the bridge hope that they can find a place to move the bridge, which would cost $500,000, and have the new owners maintain it.
+The state at that juncture proposed a four-span bridge with three connecting bridge piers, with four side options: replacing the bridge upstream, buying out the 26 residences on the Pennsylvania side, rehabilitating the structure to handle weights of 16-18 tons or maintain the bridge in its then current form.
+Depending on which project was chosen, the then estimated start would was to be in 2013, when the structure reached its 110th year in use.
+The entire project was estimated to be constructed ar a cost $8.5–11 million.
+Opponents of demolishing the bridge hoped that they could find a place to move the bridge, which would have cost $500,000, and have the new owners maintain it.

 On December 17, 2010, PennDOT's District 4 downposted the bridge's weight limit to four tons due to deterioration on the bridge.
-PennDOT will also front $350,000–$500,000 to replace 70 planks on the bridge, which will then restore the weight back to seven tons.
-Signage has already adjusted for the demotion by both PennDOT and Sullivan County.
+PennDOT also fronted $350,000–$500,000 to replace 70 planks on the bridge, which restored the weight back to seven tons.
+Signage was adjusted for the demotion by both PennDOT and Sullivan County.
 Replacement began on April 18, 2011 of 64 stringer beams and on May 25, the project was completed, less than a month ahead of schedule.
 The seven-ton weight limit was also restored as a result of the completed construction.
 The cost of the project totaled out to $493,000 (2011 USD).

 Officials from the state of New York stopped the replacement project in 2012 due to concerns of the local preservationist group, Save the Pond Eddy Bridge, which complained that the $12 million (2012 USD) project would only serve twelve families in Shohola Township and was a waste of taxpayer funding.
 The new bridge, which would have a weight limit of 40 tons and 32 ft wide, caused New York State Department of Transportation to work with PennDOT to redesign the bridge.
 In May 2013, a deal was reached between all agencies, developing a new bridge that would be 22 ft wide, with a single lane and sidewalk.
 The new bridge also got approval from the Federal Highway Administration despite the critics who thought it would be cheaper to build a road in Shohola Township side, which would be about 3.5 mi of new road.
 The new bridge would look similar to the original structure and would cost about $9 million (2013 USD) to construct.
-The 15-month project however would require the Delaware River to have the waters below rerouted for the construction.
+The 15-month project however required the Delaware River its waters below the site rerouted for the construction.

 An over-weight dump truck crossed the Pond Eddy Bridge before crashing into the cliff on the Pennsylvania side, causing such damage as to accelerate the plans to replace the bridge.